 The Principal / Head of School sets out the requirements for permission to be granted for term time leave.
 A leave of absence is granted entirely at the Principal / Head of School’s discretion.
 This is in line with section 444 of the Education Act 1996, Local Authority guidance and agreed MAC Policy.

-Unauthorised absence is accumulative and where unauthorised absence reaches 10 sessions (5 days) or more, throughout the academic year, a referral will be made to the Local Authority’s Education Welfare Service.
+Unauthorised absence is accumulative and where unauthorised absence reaches 10 sessions (5 days) or more, during a rolling 10 week period, a referral will be made to the Local Authority’s Education Welfare Service.
 The Education Welfare Service will then issue either a notice to improve or in some cases a penalty notice on behalf of the school.

 Procedure (for requests for absence during term time in exceptional circumstances):